novvoo/go-pdf/README.md

 Creates a new PDF reader.

 #### RenderPageToPNG(pageNum int, outputPath string, dpi float64) error
-Renders a PDF page to PNG (requires poppler-glib).
+Renders a PDF page to PNG .

 #### RenderPageToImage(pageNum int, dpi float64) (image.Image, error)
 Renders a PDF page to an image.Image.